 A participant must also be a U.S. citizen or resident alien.
 To apply for the TRiO program, complete this application form.

-TRiO participants who meet established criteria are eligible to apply for one of ten $1000 grant aid awards.
-Applicants must:
+TRiO participants who meet established criteria are eligible to apply for one of ten awards.
+Applicants must meet the following criteria:

-submit a narrative not to exceed one page, describing the impact of the TRiO program on the applicant's education, discuss any co-curricular or community involvement, list future education or career goals and explain how this Grant Aid would help achieve those goals.
+• Submit a narrative not to exceed one page, describing the impact of the TRiO Student Support Services program on the applicant’s education, discussing any co-curricular or community involvement, listing future education or career goals, and explaining how this Grant Aid would help achieve those goals.